 — 1959 newspaper article referring to Irving, Kansas

-The dam was first tested during a large flood in 1993, when waters reached up to 62 feet, forcing the dam to reach its maximum capacity in July 1993.
+The dam was first tested during a large flood in 1993, when waters reached up to 62 feet, forcing it to reach its maximum capacity in July 1993.
 As a result, all 18 gates of the spillway were released.
 Nearby witnesses said the roaring of the waters was so loud it could be heard from more than a half-mile.
-After releasing water for three weeks, it left an almost 20 feet deep canyon carved in the ground of the spillway channel.
+After releasing water for three weeks, it left an almost 20-foot-deep canyon carved in the ground of the spillway channel.

 Also See: